-The chronic lowering of groundwater levels measurable objectives for the eastern half of the Basin weredeveloped by applying the concept of providing a reasonable margin of operational flexibility under adverse conditions (GSP Emergency Regulations §354.30(c)).
+The chronic lowering of groundwater levels measurable objectives were developed by applying the concept of providing a reasonable margin of operational flexibility under adverse conditions (GSP Emergency Regulations §354.30(c)).
 Adverse conditions for the Mound Basin include drought-phases of the long-term and climatic-driven groundwater level cycles, as described in Section 3.2 (Groundwater Conditions).
-The reasonable margin of operational flexibility was determined to be groundwater levels following wet phases that are sufficiently high to prevent groundwater levels from dropping below the minimum thresholds during a subsequent drought-phase (Figures 3.2-10 through 3.2-13).
+The reasonable margin of operational flexibility was determined to be groundwater levels following wet phases that are sufficiently high to prevent groundwater levels from dropping below the minimum thresholds during a subsequent drought phase (Figures 3.2-10 through 3.2-13).
 The measurable objectives were developed for each monitoring site using the following approach:

-1. Modeled groundwater level data were plotted for the projected period for each monitoring Formatted: Left site.
+1. Modeled groundwater level data were plotted for the projected period for each monitoring site.